xXleowXx/gitlab-charts/doc/advanced/external-object-storage/index.md

 See the [backup/restore object storage documentation](../../backup-restore/index.md#object-storage) for full details.

-NOTE:
+> **Note**:
-To backup or restore files from the other object storage locations, the configuration file needs to be configured to authenticate as a user with sufficient access to read/write to all GitLab buckets.
+> To backup or restore files from the other object storage locations, the configuration file needs to be
+> configured to authenticate as a user with sufficient access to read/write to all GitLab buckets.

 ### Backups storage example